XDCFoundation/XDC-AlarmClock-Smart-Contract-Tool/README.md

 ## Overview
 ---
 Time Locked Smart Contract is a feature which allows users to send XDC payments to multiple receivers.
-These conditional payments, sets the XDC aside and transfers it to receivers when the time is elapsed.
+These conditional payments, sets the XDC aside and transfers it to receivers when the time has elapsed.
-After the expiration time, only the intended receivers can get the locked up XDC.
+After the time has expired, only the intended receivers can get the locked up XDC.

 ![Time Locked Contarct](ui/public/time_locked_contract.png)